 Missions - Our Foreign Missions

 The Franciscan Order has always recognised the special call to spread the Gospel message far and wide.
 St Francis mentions it specifically in his Rule.
-This has led friars to leave their home territories and actively seek out new areas of evangelisation.
+This has led Friars to leave their home territories and actively seek out new areas of evangelisation.
 Now, as the largest missionary Order in the Church, the Franciscans are to be found in almost every country in the world.
-Their most precious mission is the Custody of the Holy Land, which can trace its origins back to St. Francis himself, and which was formally committed to the Franciscans by bulls of Pope Clement VI in 1342.
-For the British Province in recent times the two main countries which have been associated with our foreign missions are South Africa and India.
+Their most precious mission is the Custody of the Holy Land, which can trace its origins back to St. Francis himself, and which was formally committed to the Franciscans by decrees of Pope Clement VI in 1342.
+For the British Custody in recent times the two main countries which have been associated with our foreign missions are South Africa and India.